saulogt/saulogt.github.io/_posts/2016-10-10-remote-job.markdown

 ## Mindset

 Be advised that it is not for everyone.
 Working remotely is a bit stressful and it adds a lot of uncertainty.
+Not to mention the loneliness.

 This article is an ongoing work that I will add more information along the way.